roselynle/rock-paper-scissors/README.md

 ### Challenges

 -   Managed to test some of the functions, however there were difficulties testing some of the complicated functions due to error messages in the test suite.
--   Responsiveness could be improved
+-   Responsiveness could be improved, not responsive on small screens (e.g. phones)

 ## Bugs

--   No known bugs
+-   Cannot play on phone, moodal will not close